 [If applicable and you are a CAC/MDT member, explain how cuts to victim services and victim compensation grants will impact your community.
 This is where you can include a proposed 40% cut to services.
 If you are a supporter who is not a professional with a CAC/MDT you can just state that you are concerned about the VOCA cuts having an impact on services provided to child abuse victims in your community.]

-As a constituent and as someone who cares deeply about victims and survivors, I urge you to take immediate action in support of the solutions included in the letter above.
+As a constituent and as someone who cares deeply about victims and survivors, I urge you to support swift passage of the VOCA Fix Act.

 So that is what we are asking all CAC supporters and CAC/MDT professionals to do, copy, paste and send emails to your members of Congress as soon as possible.
 It is not an exaggeration to say that the future of our CACs in South Carolina, and of our ability to help child victims and survivors in the way we are currently doing is in jeopardy.
 Please take the time to reach out to Congress today, before it is too late.